 Fundamental movement abilities means being able to identify and address the movement abilities of a client and any possible movement restrictions, to determine their readiness for kettlebell training.

-Movement coaching abilities then involve helping you to develop an expert level skill set in coaching kettlebell movements, which will separate those with a basic knowledge from the kettlebell masters.
+Movement coaching abilities then involve helping you to develop an expert-level skill set in coaching kettlebell movements, which will separate those with basic knowledge from the kettlebell masters.

 Beyond that, a good kettlebell course should also focus heavily on the safety of both the trainer and the client.
 This is done by placing an emphasis on using safe training practices, such as starting clients at appropriate levels, teaching them to use proper form, and incorporating sensible progressions.